dadi1/Black-Scholes-Pricing/README.md

 Small Python Library Project Implemented in C++ to be use in Python for pricing Option using Black-Scholes Method.

 ## Python Library Project:
 This Project was inspired for Roland Korbeles`s book on Mathematical Physics applied on Finance[1] and the code in the book can be seen [here](base-code/basecode.m).
-Also some part of the Code was inspiring in Mark S. Joshi Book.
+Also some part of the Code was inspiring in Mark S. Joshi Book[2].

 The main purpose of this project is to help me learn how to implemented a code in C++ and make Python compatible and for this project I use Ctypes[3].